Lt Film is an award-winning Video Production company based in Bath, UK, covering all aspects of Video.

 Luke won a Royal Television Society Award for his short film 'Nan' which was also televised on ITV and Sky Arts.
 The film went viral online and featured on the family history website Ancestry.co.uk.
 He was a semifinalist in the Los Angeles CineFest for his short film ‘A Grave Matter’ in 2018 and was a finalist at the Short and Sweet Film Festival in Utah.

-More recently, Luke won the Young Creative Award at the Creative Bath Awards, and was awarded Highly Commended under the Film, TV and Video category for Video Services in the City of Bath.
+In 2017 Luke won the Young Creative Award at the Creative Bath Awards, and was awarded Highly Commended under the Film, TV and Video category for Video Services in the City of Bath.
+He was nominated in 2018 and 2019 for Creative Bath Awards.

 His most recent documentary works include,’The School on the Hill’, about the closure of a much loved school in Bath, ‘What happens when you die?’ about people's experiences of death and dying and ‘A Roof Over My Head’, funded by the St John’s Foundation, about homelessness in Bath and North East Somerset.